-Pills found in ancient Tuscan wreck resemble modern medicineJanuary 8th, 2013 by Bob Yirka in Medications /
+Pills found in ancient Tuscan wreck resemble modern medicineJanuary 8, 2013 by Bob Yirka in Medicine & Health / Medications

 (Medical Xpress)—A team of Italian researchers studying the contents of a small tin found aboard the wreck of a second century B.C. cargo ship claim its contents are pills meant to cure eye or skin ailments.
 In their paper published in the Proceedings of the National Academy of Sciences, the team says that some of the ingredients found in the pills mirror those still used today to treat such ailments.